PTAB

 2. Patent Overview

-• Brief Description: The ’052 patent relates to methods for forming metallic interconnect structures in semiconductor devices using a damascene process.
-The purported novelty involves a "two-step" seed layer deposition process to address challenges with continuous coverage inside small features and sufficient thickness on the field for uniform electroplating.
-This involves depositing a first seed layer with one technique (e.g., Physical Vapor Deposition, PVD) and a second, more conformal seed layer with another technique (e.g., Chemical Vapor Deposition, CVD).
+• Brief Description: The ’052 patent discloses methods for forming metallic interconnect structures in semiconductor devices.
+The purported invention is a two-step seed layer deposition process designed to overcome challenges in fabricating smaller interconnects, ensuring both continuous coverage inside openings to prevent voids and sufficient thickness on the surrounding field to enable uniform electroplating.

 3. Grounds for Unpatentability

-Ground 2: Claim 11 is obvious over Uzoh's Example 4
+Ground 2: Claim 11 is obvious over Uzoh.

 4. Key Claim Construction Positions